Can you locate your nearest 24-hour clinic or after-hours family doctor? Keep this list of 24-hour GPs handy!

-- Doing a first aid course that covers minor injuries, not just life threatening situations, is a good idea.
+- Doing a first aid course covering minor injuries, not just life-threatening situations, is a good idea.

-- Discuss your plan with your helper, and prepare a secure pack for them with a photocopy of your passports and credit card details plus some taxi money.
+- Discuss your plan with your helper, and prepare a secure pack with a photocopy of your passports, credit card details, and some taxi money.